davisyoshida/qax/README.md

     With lora: 15.0

-    qax/implicit_array.py:289: UserWarning: Primitive transpose was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.') qax/implicit_array.py:289: UserWarning: Primitive dot_general was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.') qax/implicit_array.py:289: UserWarning: Primitive dot_general was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.') qax/implicit_array.py:289: UserWarning: Primitive transpose was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.')
+    UserWarning: Primitive dot_general was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.')
+    UserWarning: Primitive transpose was not handled by class Zeros, so implicit args will be materialized. warnings.warn(f'Primitive {primitive.name} was not handled by class {vals[implicit_idx].__class__.__name__}, so implicit args will be materialized.')

 If we wanted we could write a `dot_general` handler to avoid the materialization as well, but the main point is just to illustrate that it's easy to mix and match different `ImplicitArray` subclasses.
 A more useful example might be using a symbolic zero as the offset for a quantization datatypes which expects both an offset and a scale.

 ## Other examples
-[Here's](https://github.com/davisyoshida/abnormal-floats/blob/8421c0b4677c5cd8e527ae999b00ee4a629c3318/transform.py#L17) an example of using Qax to implement a 4-bit quantized matrix representation.
+[Here's](https://github.com/davisyoshida/abnormal-floats/blob/master/transform.py) an example of using Qax to implement a 4-bit quantized matrix representation.